MicrosoftDocs/azure-docs/articles/digital-twins/reference-query-clause-match.md

 ### Examples

-Here is an example that combines relationship direction, relationship name, and number of hops.
+Here's an example that combines **relationship direction, relationship name, and number of hops**.
 The following query finds twins t and c, where the relationship between t and c meets these conditions:
 * the relationship is left-to-right, with t as the source and c as the target
 * the relationship has a name of either 'contains' or 'isAssociatedWith'
 * the relationship has either 4 or 5 hops